-First you must know how much thinset mortar you want beneath the tile in the finished installation.
+First, you must know how much thinset mortar you want beneath the tile in the finished installation.
 A finished installation requires a minimum of 3/32” beneath the finished installation, aiming for a 1/8” minimum makes it easier to calculate the proper tile trowel size.

-There are two basic ways to determine which size of trowel to use: calculating the warpage (cupping) of the tile and substrate or visual inspection.
+There are two basic ways to determine which size of the trowel to use: calculating the warpage (cupping) of the tile and substrate or visual inspection.

 Calculating the warpage (cupping)

 Cupping of the tile means the amount of variation from the plane.
 That’s just a fancy way of saying how ‘out of flat’ your tile is.
 Figure this out by placing the tile face-to-face and squeezing one corner.
 If the tile is cupped, the opposite corner will not be face-to-face, it will spread apart.
 Measure the amount of space between the faces of the tile on the opposite corner then divide that number in half.
 That is the amount of cupping in the tile.